-Treatments for both RA and OA will often also involve physical therapy.
-This helps improve a person’s mobility and keep joints flexible.
+The treatment plans for RA and OA also often involve physical therapy.
+This helps improve mobility and keep the joints flexible.

-Following a healthful anti-inflammatory diet can also help.
-Maintaining a healthy weight can help prevent the need to place excess pressure on the joints.
-Avoid smoking cigarettes, particularly in RA.
+Having a healthy diet and sticking to an appropriate exercise plan can also help.
+Maintaining a healthy weight can help prevent excess pressure on the joints.
+Quitting smoking and avoiding secondhand smoke are also a good idea, particularly for people with RA.

 RA and OA are chronic conditions that cause pain and stiffness in the joints.
-Both conditions can become worse over time without appropriate treatment.
-The effects of OA and RA on a person’s daily life range from mild to severe.
+Both can worsen over time without appropriate treatment.
+The effects of OA and RA on a person’s daily life can range from mild to severe.

-RA and OA can cause similar symptoms, but they have different causes and treatments.
-In many cases, OA is easier to treat than RA because it usually affects fewer joints and does not involve systemic symptoms.
-The progression of RA is more difficult to predict than that of OA.
+The two conditions can cause similar symptoms, but they have different causes and treatments.
+OA usually affects fewer joints, and its symptoms are generally limited to the joints.
+The progression of RA is more difficult to predict, and it can cause more widespread symptoms.

-With modern research and treatments, the outlook for people with RA has greatly improved.
-Doctors can usually prevent or slow down the progression of this disease with effective treatment.
+The outlook for people with RA has greatly improved due to advances in research and therapies.
+Doctors can usually prevent or slow the progression of the disease with effective treatment.